kvsgouker/kvsgouker.github.io/README.md

 # Data, Me, and Everything

 # About Me
 Welcome!
-This is where I turn messy data into stories, patterns, and useful answers.
+I am a young data scientist ready to turn messy data into stories, patterns, and useful answers.
 From digging through numbers to building models, these projects show how I make sense of the noise - and have a little fun along the way.

 # Portfolio